-to whom an altar had been dedicated.
-Having the case for Creator-Sustainer for whom all humanity gropes, Paul foretells the final judgment by the resurrected Christ.279 This quotation from Epimenides is of interest for several reasons: first, Epimenides was supposed in Greek legend to have advised the erection of anonymous altars in and around Athens.
-Second, a further line from the same context is quoted in Titus 1: 12.280 In the context as referred, Epimenides was said to have addressed the supreme god, that is, in poetical dialect sense, "they fashioned a tomb for thee, O holy and high one, the Cretans, always liars, evil beasts, idle bellies!
+In the view of the great evangelist, the understanding that God is not far from us becomes reflected in the fact that, in him we live and move, and have our being.
+Then, he quoted Athenian poets, acknowledging their work and using it as a bridge to declare the gospel truth that all mankind are products of God's careful creative acts.93 By implication, Paul drew on the diverse richness of Athenian culture to fill the gaps in their true religious poverty.94 He made known to them the 'unknown God' to whom an altar had been dedicated.
+Having the case for Creator-Sustainer for whom all humanity gropes, Paul foretells the final judgment by the resurrected Christ.95 This quotation from Epimenides is of interest for several reasons: first, Epimenides was supposed in Greek legend to have advised the erection of anonymous altars in and around Athens.
+Second, a further line from the same context is quoted in Titus 1: 12.96 In the context as referred, Epimenides was said to have addressed the supreme god, that is, in poetical dialect sense, "they fashioned a tomb for thee, O holy and high one, the Cretans, always liars, evil beasts, idle bellies!
 But thou art not dead; forever thou art risen and alive, for in thee we live and move and have our being."
-281
+97

 Thus, the apostle used this to illustrate the position of his message that God is transcendent, he created all things and cannot be created by man.
 Nothing exists except that as he created.
 By this, he opined that all men are God's offspring, all are dependent on him for life and sustenance.
-There is a biblical doctrine of the universal fatherhood of God and brotherhood of man that is resting upon the fact of common creation, rather than upon a spiritual relationship even as this text indicates.282 Since God is the creator of all mankind, to identify the Creator with the work of the creature becomes the very height of manifestation of folly and the depth of sin.283
+There is a biblical doctrine of the universal fatherhood of God and brotherhood of man that is resting upon the fact of common creation, rather than upon a spiritual relationship even as this text indicates.98 Since God is the creator of all mankind, to identify the Creator with the work of the creature becomes the very height of manifestation of folly and the depth of sin.99